Please See COVID-19 Update

 The National Alliance on Mental Health offers help to those struggling through difficult times, such as loneliness and isolation due to COVID.
 The NAMI HelpLine is a free, nationwide peer-support service providing information, resource referrals and support to people living with a mental health conditions, their family members and caregivers, mental health providers and the public.
 HelpLine staff and volunteers are experienced, well-trained and able to provide guidance The NAMI HelpLine can be reached Monday through Friday, 10 am–6 pm, ET.

-ARCIL in Round Rock provides information on community resources available for people with disabilities including: transportation, housing, education, attendant services, employment services, life skills education, etc. Assists with social security disability application.
-Helps with nursing home transition program.
+ARCIL in Round Rock provides information on community resources available for people with disabilities including: transportation, housing, education, attendant services, employment services, life skills education, etc. It also assists with social security disability application, and helps with nursing home transition program.

 Allsup assists people with filing for disability benefits, SSDI.
 Allsup can also help people go back to work, if and when they have medically recovered.

 Hope Alliance offers crisis intervention to victims of domestic violence, sexual assault and other violent crimes.
-24-hr hotline.
+Hope Alliance has a 24-hr hotline.

 The People’s Lawyer website is filled with legal information regarding issues important to Texans, such as: landlord/tenant law (for example, renting issues such as having a formal written lease, refusal of landlord to rent to families with children, refusing rent to handicapped persons, forcing landlords to fix things, lockouts, breaking a lease, legal grounds for eviction).
 Other topics include: auto accident, disaster rip-offs, bankruptcy, credit reports and identity theft, debt collection, do not call lists, insurance, overtime rules, scam alerts, small claims court, and more.